 - Hypoglycemia (low blood sugar level) may occur when taken along with other antidiabetic medicines, alcohol or on delaying/skipping a meal.
 Carry a sugar source with you for immediate relief.

 - Tell your doctor immediately if you experience any deep or rapid breathing, persistent nausea, vomiting, and stomach pain as Metformin may cause a rare but serious condition called lactic acidosis, which is an excess of lactic acid in the blood.

 - Vitamin B12 deficiency and symptoms of anemia like fatigue, pale skin, shortness of breath or headache may occur.
 Notify your doctor if you experience any of these as you may require supplements.

 - Your doctor will monitor your blood sugar levels and kidney functions regularly while taking this medication.

 Frequently asked questions for Metformin

 Q. Is Metformin helpful in patients with polycystic ovarian syndrome (PCOS)?

 Yes.
 Metformin is used off-label in the treatment of PCOS.
 It may be used along with other medicines to induce ovulation and regularize menstrual cycles.
-It also delays the development of type 2 diabetes if you already have prediabetes and aids in weight loss if you follow a diet and exercise program.

 Q. How does Metformin help in weight loss?